dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/growing/expectations/onboarding/sr_eng_onboarding.md

 1. Write one unit test for cropping, get it reviewed by [PEER] (CC me) and checked-in.
 Build and push the Docker image.
     1. Bonus points if you can find bugs in the cropping code!
 [Done]
-2. Write one unit test for matching, get it reviewed by Anton (CC me) and checked-in.
+2. Write one unit test for matching, get it reviewed by [PEER] (CC me) and checked-in.
 Build and push the Docker image.
-    2. Bonus points if you can find bugs in the Matcher code!
+    1. Bonus points if you can find bugs in the Matcher code!
-3. Add yourself as an email contact for Cropping DAG, get it reviewed by Frank  (CC me) , and push the new configuration.
+3. Add yourself as an email contact for Cropping DAG, get it reviewed by [PEER]  (CC me) , and push the new configuration.
 4. Go through all Onboarding training [Done].
-    3. For each training, improve our documentation in the [Wiki](https://doxel-ai.atlassian.net/wiki/spaces/SE/overview).
+    1. For each training, improve our documentation in the [Wiki]()
 5. Hiring: Shadow one interview and provide notes on the candidate.
 [Done]
 6. 1:1s: set up 30 minute 1:1s with the following people (whom you might not meet in Onboarding) [Done]
-    4. Cent: leads the Web team
+    1. [PEER]: leads the Web team
-    5. Norair: building the Simulator for our Matcher
+    1. [PEER]: building the Simulator for our Matcher

 # Week 2: Starter Project